On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Conclusion

 \section{Conclusion}

-This work has proposed a dynamic market model for trading data privacy when the data owners have the intrinsic preferences and the instrumental preferences over privacy protections offered by the data buyer, by designing one privacy assignment rule, two preference-dependent monetary transfer rules, and one preference-independent stopping payment rule.
-The preference-dependent monetary transfer rules are used to compensate for the privacy loss of the data owners, while the stopping payment rule is used by the data buyer to influence the data owners' stopping decisions.
-We have studied mechanism designs in a dynamic environment when data owners' instrumental preferences experience an endogenous evolution due to the data buyer's dynamic usage of their data.
-The data owners is allowed to leave the market after the accumulated privacy loss is beyond the privacy budget depending on their intrinsic preferences.
-An optimal stopping problem has been modeled for data owners' optimal leave of the market.
-Under a monotonicity assumption about the time evolution of the data owners' instrumental preferences, the optimal stopping rule has been transformed into a threshold-based stopping rule with a set of threshold functions.
-By taking into consideration the owners' coupled deviations from optimal stopping and truthful reporting, a notion of dynamic incentive compatibility based on the Bellman equation has been defined as an essential design restriction of the buyer's optimal market design.
+This work has proposed a dynamic market model for trading data privacy when the data owners have a dual preference for privacy protection offered by the data buyer.
+The market model consists of one privacy allocation rule profile, two preference-dependent payment rule profiles, and one preference-independent posted-price payment rule profile.
+The preference-dependent payment rules are used to determine monetary values to compensate the owners for their privacy loss while the posted-price payment rule is used by the buyer to influence the owners' stopping decisions.
+We have studied a mechanism design problem in a dynamic environment where owners' privacy preferences evolve over time due to \textit{(i)} the time-varying of the owners' intrinsic component of preference and \textit{(ii)} the dynamic instrumentalness due to the buyer's sequential multiple usages of data.
+The owners are allowed to leave the market at the end of each period of data usage if his expected loss of continuing is beyond his tolerance.
+An optimal stopping problem has been modeled for the owners in a relaxed manner when each owner expects the future payoffs, he assumes that all other owners do not plan to leave the market.
+Under a monotonicity assumption about the instrumentalness of the owners' preferences, the optimal stopping rule has been transformed into a threshold-based stopping rule with a profile of threshold functions.
+By taking into consideration the owners' coupled deviations from truthful reporting and optimal stopping, a new notion of dynamic incentive compatibility based on the Bellman equation has been defined as an essential design restriction of the buyer's optimal market model.